 The Administration application provides a way for admin users to create and manage user accounts for individuals like company employees, contractors, and consultants to have access to the GTV platform.
+You can also manage signed certificates for mutual TLS authentication for a tenant through the Administration application.
+The benefits in using this feature include enhanced security with GTV-generated HTTP notification requests and self-service management of certificates within our platform.

 - View details about a user